 But what exactly is due diligence and how can you take steps to mitigate risk when investing in a new company?

-In simple terms, due diligence is investigating into a potential investment to confirm facts.
-With facts, you can make informed choices, and informed choices increase your chances of securing a favorable outcome in the future.
+In really simple terms, due diligence is looking into a potential investment to confirm facts.
+With facts you can make informed choices.
+And informed choices increase your chances of securing a favorable outcome in the future.

 - Your Finances: Before making the decision to invest, it’s important to be aware of your financial situation.
 This means being honest and asking yourself whether you can actually afford to invest.
 If money is tight, or you would face financial hardship if the investment failed, it’s best to hold off.

 - Risk Tolerance: Everyone’s risk tolerance is different.
 One person may feel comfortable investing in a start-up venture.
 Others may prefer to put their money in safer investments.
 Therefore, when undertaking due diligence, it’s good to consider your tolerance to risk as that will help you choose investments most suited to your circumstances.

 - Company Financials: Undeniably one of the most crucial elements of any investment is the strength of a company’s financials.
 The due diligence process should include very close scrutiny of the new venture’s balance sheet, profit and loss (income statement), and cash flow statement.
 If the company isn’t operational yet, look closely at the projected forecasts to see whether they are likely to reach profitability in the medium-term.